cooperrc/engineering-dynamics/_sources/syllabus.md

 You can add to the class in a number of ways including, but not limited to:
-- adding questions or answers to Campuswire discussions
+- adding questions or answers to GitHub Discussions discussions
 - attending lectures
 - participating in a study group or group chat
 - sharing notes from lectures or videos